 How Are Sardines Canned?

 The canning process may vary from factory to factory.
-Sometimes the fish is fried instead of steaming, and olive oil, vegetable oil, soybean oil is added.
+Sometimes the fish is fried instead of steaming, and olive oil, vegetable oil, and soybean oil is added.
 Also, tomato, chili, and mustard sauces are popular options.
 The oil or sauce acts as a preservative to keep the fish fresh even when out of the fridge.

 Watch this short Discovery Channel video below to see exactly how it is done.